Pointer Checks (POU CheckPointer)

 Monitoring function CheckPointer for pointers

 Use this function to monitor the memory access of pointers during runtime.
 In contrast to other monitoring functions, there is no default implementation for CheckPointer.
-The user must carry out the implementation himself!
+You must carry out the implementation yourself!

 The purpose of the CheckPointer function is to check whether the transferred pointer points to a valid memory address, and whether the orientation of the referenced memory area matches the type of variable to which the pointer points.
 If both conditions are met, the pointer itself is returned.
 Otherwise, the function should perform proper error handling.